-- If the IX14 device is used in an environment with high vibration levels, SIM card contact fretting may cause unexpected SIM card failures.
-To protect the SIM cards, Digi strongly recommends that you apply a thin layer of dielectric grease to the SIM contacts prior to installing the SIM cards. - 3.
-Insert the SIM card(s) into the SIM sockets.
-Position the SIM cards to match the diagram on the device.
+Note If the TX54 device is used in an environment with high vibration levels, SIM card contact fretting may cause unexpected SIM card failures.
+To protect the SIM cards, Digi strongly recommends that you apply a thin layer of dielectric grease to the SIM contacts prior to installing the SIM cards.

+- 3. Insert the SIM card(s) into the SIM sockets in the positions shown on the SIM gasket: - Single cellular models: